1945 - From war to peace

 From this date, the EU and the UK have two years to negotiate and reach a withdrawal agreement.

 The UK should have left the EU on March 29 2019.
 Upon the UK’s proposal, the European Council decided to grant an additional period of negotiation, during which the withdrawal agreement get by Theresa May in November 2018 should be ratified.
 On April 10 2019, the 27 EU leaders agreed to postpone Brexit on October 31 2019, for the latest.
-However, the UK could leave before this date if the withdrawal agreement is ratified by the UK and the EU.
+However, the UK could have left before this date if the withdrawal agreement was ratified by the UK and the EU.
 To make a long story short, the UK is still an EU Member State and will vote in European elections, just like other EU Member States.

 19 EU Member States are in the Euro Zone.

 Receive our newsletter